Genres of Photography (c)

 - You will produce the work on PowerPoint – all work to be done in class time using the version of software particular to the school

-- The presentation should only be of 10 minutes duration (Max).
-No less than 12 slides, but can be over and your cover, questions and work sited doesn't count for your 12 pages.
+- The presentation should only be of 8 minutes duration (Max).
+Not less than 20 slides (1 title, 17 content, 1 questions and 1 work cited), but can be over.
 Please do not cut and paste – use your own words.

 - Please include a slide at the end indicating the WEB sites you referenced.

-- Please include 2 questions (per topic) on a slide concerning subject matter to ask the class.
+- Please include 2 questions on a slide concerning subject matter to ask the class.

 - Important: All work must be your own compilation!
 You will be graded on the content and how it is presented at the University/College [M] level.
 You must be ready to present when it is your turn.

-- History of the genre (when did it start?)
+- History of the subject (when did it start?)

-- Show great photo examples to help illustrate the genre
+- Show great photo examples to help illustrate your topic

-- What purpose did the photos serve as?
+- What purpose did the photos serve as (how were they used)?

 - How were they viewed in society (positive/negative)?